My work is about the body.

-If you have previously enrolled in the workshop or are trying to access the course you have already purchased, please log in using the email you signed up with!
+If you have previously enrolled in my workshop or are trying to access the course you have already purchased, please log in using the email you signed up with!

-I've spent a decade on my body positive journey– from debilitating self hatred to fat liberation and radical self love, and though not all paths are linear or similar, I wake up every day from the other side of body shame, and it has been life changing– The joy!
+It is truly life-changing to experience radical body love, and though not all paths are linear or similar, I wake up every day from the other side of body shame, and it has been life changing– The joy!
 The freedom!

 You deserve to wake up every morning, say you're an absolute babe, and believe it.